 Forwarding the email to the wrong person, either by misspelling their name or using the wrong email domain, is the most common type of mistake.
 To minimize this risk, write down the details on the day of the interview.

-Note That: Add links to your non-professional social networks and send more than one thank you email to the same person is also a mistake that makes you look unprofessional.
+Adding links to your non-professional social networks and sending more than one thank you email to the same person is also a mistake that makes you look unprofessional.

 Asking about your candidacy several times is another common mistake that will make you look desperate.
 Similarly, justifying yourself for a bad interview also makes you look desperate.
 What you did in the interview cannot be undone, so focus on the message you want to convey.

-Using the email address of your current job to send the email to the interviewers is another mistake that one needs to avoid as doing so will show lack of concern of enthusiasm as well as professionalism.
+Using the email address of your current job to send the email to the interviewers is another mistake that one needs to avoid, as doing so will show a lack of concern enthusiasm as well as professionalism.
 Instead, you should always email the interviewer using your general professional email.

 Professional Tips

 - Brief message: Keep the thank-you message brief but take the chance to tie together information exchanged in the interview.
-Also, take the opportunity to briefly highlight any quality one posses that have to do with the vacancy; however, do not add any unnecessary details.
+Also, take the opportunity to briefly highlight any qualities one possesses that have to do with the vacancy; however, do not add any unnecessary details.

 - Customized email: The email must be addressed individually and personalized to each of the interviewers.
 Never send them the same message.
 It shows that one is not interested in the job and is unwilling to put in the effort.
 Interviewers can also interpret it as unprofessional.